 FERC Order 1000, issued July 21, 2011, amended the transmission planning and cost allocation requirements established in Order 890 to ensure that Commission-jurisdictional services are provided at just and reasonable rates on a basis that is not unduly discriminatory or preferential.
 With respect to transmission planning, this Final Rule: (1) requires that each public utility transmission provider participate in a regional transmission planning process that produces a regional transmission plan; (2) requires that each public utility transmission provider amend its OATT to describe procedures that provide for the consideration of transmission needs driven by public policy requirements in the local and regional transmission planning processes; (3) removes from Commission-approved tariffs and agreements a federal right of first refusal for certain new transmission facilities; and (4) improves coordination between neighboring transmission planning regions for new interregional transmission facilities.
 Also, this Final Rule requires that each public utility transmission provider must participate in a regional transmission planning process that has: (1) a regional cost allocation method for the cost of new transmission facilities selected in a regional transmission plan for purposes of cost allocation; and (2) an interregional cost allocation method for the cost of certain new transmission facilities that are located in two or more neighboring transmission planning regions and are jointly evaluated by the regions in the interregional transmission coordination procedures required by this Final Rule.
 Each cost allocation method must satisfy six cost allocation principles.

 FERC Order 1000 included two compliance filing dates – the first, October 2012, was to respond to the regional planning and cost allocation portion of the Order and the second, July 2013, was to respond to the coordination of interregional planning and cost allocation portion of the Order.
 NWMT and the other FERC jurisdictional transmission providers that are members of the Northern Tier Transmission Group (“NTTG”) region met both of these filing deadlines.
 In May 2013 FERC accepted , subject to a further compliance filing, NWMT’s and other NTTG members’ October 2012 regional planning and cost allocation compliance filing and established September 14, 2013 as the due date for the response to this Order.
+NWMT, and the other transmission providers, also met this date.
 Also in May 2013, NWMT made its interregional compliance filing two months before its due date in July 2013, and FERC has not responded to this Order at this time.

-The affects of FERC Order 1000 regional and interregional are not yet implemented as NWMT has not received Final Orders from FERC accepting NWMT’s regional and interregional filings.
-Until FERC accepts NWMT’s response to Order 1000 planning and cost allocation changes NWMT will continue to comply with Order 890 requirements already in place for this 2012-2013 Local Area Planning Cycle.
+In response to the September 14th Compliance Filing, FERC approved the filing so NTTG could start the implementation of FERC Order 1000, but the approval is subject to FERC’s final Order after their full review of the September Filing.
 The planning requirements portion of FERC Order 1000 provides opportunity for stakeholders to propose input on public policy requirements and its associated transmission needs on the local level and to submit projects that are regional in nature to the region.
-The Order 890 requirements in effect today and used to develop the 2012-2013 local area plan will be augmented in the future with Order 1000 requirements upon FERC’s final approval.

 Public Input